metashell/metashell/docs/manual/embedding.md

 {
   "name":"<type instantiated>",
   "kind":"<kind of instatiation>",
-  "point_of_instantiation":"<point of instantiation>"
+  "point_of_instantiation":"<point of instantiation>",
-  "depth":<depth of the node in the tree>, "children":<number of children the node has>
+  "depth":"<depth of the node in the tree>", "children":"<number of children the node has>"
 }
 ```